MicrochipTech/PIC32MZW1_Curiosity_OOB/README.md

 2. Enter your thing name and a friendly name and _claim_ your device by registering it.

-  > Thing ID can be seen at the top of the page just above the temperature graph
+  > Thing ID is at the top of the page just above the temperature graph

     - Successfully claimed devices will show up in the device listing in the left side panel.